anira-project/anira/docs/sphinx/usage.rst

-A streamed spec also carries its **window**, ``window(window_min, window_max, context)``: how many elements along the Time axis one inference consumes (``window_min`` and ``window_max``, equal for a fixed window, ``window_max = ANIRA_UNBOUNDED`` for an open one) and how many of them are **context**, the elements kept from the previous window.
+A streamed spec also carries its **window**, ``window(window_min, window_max, context)``: how many elements along the Time axis one inference consumes (``window_min`` and ``window_max``, equal for a fixed window, ``window_max = ANIRA_UNBOUNDED`` for an open one) and how many of them are **context** (the left context), the elements kept from the previous window.
 The advance per inference, the hop, is the window minus the context.
 A receptive-field model whose export takes 15380 samples and yields 2048 fresh ones is a window of 15380 with a context of 13332.